Venue: The Indonesian Embassy, 30 Great Peter Street, Westminster London SW1P 2BU

 European explorers reached the Banda Islands, the eastern Indonesian archipelago that is home to nutmeg and mace, in 1519.
 Within 150 years there was not only a global trade in the spices but aficionados were commissioning and collecting objects related to nutmeg from pocket graters to storage boxes.

-In the second of three society events on the theme of spices, Dr John Reckless, author of the book published last year Nutmeg: Graters, Pomanders and Storage Boxes, will give an illustrated talk on the objects associated with the spice.
+In the second of three society events on the theme of spices, Dr John Reckless, author of the book published last year Nutmeg: Graters, Pomanders and Storage Boxes, gave an illustrated talk on the objects associated with the spice.

 Seeking spices from ‘the East’ was one reason for Europe’s world exploration from the end of the 15th century.
 Portugal’s Captain Abreu went east around the Cape of Good Hope, reaching the Banda islands in 1519.
 By 1600 the Dutch and British were also sailing to the Spice Islands.